Paula Hayes: Early life and career

 Hayes lived on a farm as a teenager in Upstate New York.
 She received a MFA from Parsons The New School for Design in New York City in 1989 and a BS from Skidmore College in Saratoga Springs, New York in 1987.
 While studying at Parsons, she started a gardening business.
 In the early nineties, Hayes began exhibiting her work in galleries throughout New York City, including Fawbush Gallery, AC Project Room, White Columns, and Andrea Rosen Gallery.

 Hayes currently works in Athens, NY.

 Work

 Materials

 Hayes' work uses living plants and soil; sculptural forms made of hand blown glass, cast bronze, cast aluminum, cast silicone, cast acrylic, welded steel and aluminum, and hand weaving.

 Hayes also uses 3D rendering programs and works with fabricators to manufacture her large-scale sculptures.

+Living Terrariums

+Paula Hayes' “Living Terrariums” merge modern sculpture with the natural beauty of ecological systems.
+These unique containers vary in size from a few inches to several feet and are molded into diverse shapes.
+Each is meticulously filled with a harmonious arrangement of plants, stones, and soil, presenting a vivid visual panorama.
+More than mere receptacles for plants, these terrariums are sculptural artworks that form miniature ecosystems, each representing a carefully conceived microcosm.
+Each terrarium demonstrates the delicate balance necessary for coexistence and healthy growth within a closed environment.

+Located in the MoMA, Nocturne of the Limax maximus is a fifteen-foot-long terrarium crafted by Paula Hayes.
+This expansive installation features a variety of small plants and mosses, including Star moss and Miniature ferns, along with diverse groundcovers.
+Small rocks, woody elements, and other natural materials are also included to replicate a natural environment and add multiple ecological layers.
+Together, these components form a dense, diverse greenery that not only showcases plant life but also enhances the ecological complexity of the installation.

+By creating these sustainable micro-ecosystems, Hayes delves into the intricate relationship between humans and nature, emphasizing the critical importance of valuing and protecting our natural environment in contemporary society.
+These terrariums, a seamless fusion of art and natural elements, feature meticulously selected plants and minerals housed in uniquely shaped glass containers.
+Not only are they visually appealing, but they also serve a significant ornamental purpose.
+Paula Hayes captures the essence of her work: “The thought that the smallest things that we think are nothing or disgusting, which are part of our natural world, are performing these miracles resonates with me poetically.”
+Her creations encourage viewers to reconsider their connection with the natural world and inspire thoughtful reflection on ecological conservation.